 I'm curious to see if Ursula would recognize me with out the much-hated beard?
 I've lost so much weight that my clothing drapes off me like they're casts off from a bigger person.
+I've literally walked my Ass off!
+It's boney now and it's uncomfortable when I sit in a hard chair.
 Walking over 600 kilometers in three weeks is a wonderful weight control program.
 I wonder how fast I'll put it back on.